wesleyschan/codex-vitae/CodexVitae_2017_v1.md

 - Your body and mind are not separable.
 The human body is not just a vessel for the mind.
 - **Cynicism is a convenient trap to fall into.** I am not one to talk about this.
 - **Is productivity the only measure of a person's work?** No!!
 And yet, there's this obsession with it.
 There's more to work than productivity itself.
-- Righteous anger is a dangerous and intoxicating trap.
+- **Righteous anger is a dangerous and intoxicating trap.** I won't pretend that I don't fall for it sometimes.
 - **Beware the cult of happiness.** Happiness, at least by the western interpretation of it (being blissful, .
 I say this as a jolly fellow.
 To give credence only to this emotion is to
 - **Rights and duties are the different sides of the same coin.** (Eric Liu -- what was the direct quotation again?).
 - Political Views (ooo)